skupperproject/skupper-website/input/start/index.md

     kubectl expose deployment hello-world-frontend --port 8080 --type LoadBalancer

 It takes a moment for the external IP to become available.
-If you are using Minikube, [you need to run `minikube tunnel`](minikube.html#prerequisites) for this to work.

 Now use `curl` to see it in action.
 The embedded `kubectl get` command below looks up the IP address for the frontend service and